Białystok Ghetto uprising: Uprising

 During the night of August 16, 1943, several hundred Polish Jews started an armed uprising against the troops carrying out liquidation of the ghetto.
 The guerillas led by Mordechaj Tenenbaum and Daniel Moszkowicz were armed with only one machine gun, rifles, several dozen pistols, Molotov cocktails and bottles filled with acid.
 As with the earlier Warsaw Ghetto Uprising extinguished in May 1943, the Białystok uprising had no chance for military success.
 However, it was seen as a way to die in combat rather than in German camps.
 A Betar youth commander was Yitzhak Fleischer, also spelled Fleisher, or Berl Fleischer according to different source.

+The intensive fighting took place in the area of Smolna, Chmielna and Fabryczna streets.

 The fights in isolated pockets of resistance lasted for several days, but the defence was broken almost instantly with a tank sent into the ghetto by SS Gruppenführer Odilo Globocnik.
 German soldiers set fire to the area.
 The commanders of the struggle committed suicide after their bunkers ran out of ammunition.
 In spite of the insurgency, the planned deportations to concentration and extermination camps went ahead on August 17, 1943, without any delay.
 Approximately 10,000 Jews were led to the Holocaust trains and sent to camps in Treblinka, Majdanek and Auschwitz.
 A transport of 1,200 children were sent to Theresienstadt concentration camp and later to Auschwitz, where they were murdered.

 Several dozen guerillas managed to break through to the forests surrounding Białystok where they joined the partisan units of Armia Krajowa and other organisations and survived the war.
 It is estimated that out of almost 60,000 Jews who lived in Białystok before World War II, only several hundred survived the Holocaust.